Worksheet: Prevention of Rusting

 Which of the following is another advantage of using aluminum instead of steel in vehicle components?

-- DAluminum is stronger than steel so it deforms less easily.
+- DAluminum is harder than steel so it scratches less easily.

 Iron may be protected from rusting by supplying the metal with an electric current.
 Why does this method lower the risk of rusting?